gcharang/komodo-defi-framework/mm2src/adex_cli/src/doc/CLI_REFERENCE.md

 Commands:
  my-balance            Get coin balance [aliases: balance]
  withdraw              Generates, signs, and returns a transaction that transfers the amount of coin to the address indicated in the to argument
- send-raw-transaction  Broadcasts the transaction to the network of selected coin [aliases: send-raw, send]
+ send-raw-transaction  Broadcasts the transaction to the network of the given coin [aliases: send-raw, send]
  get-raw-transaction   Returns the full signed raw transaction hex for any transaction that is confirmed or within the mempool [aliases: get-raw, raw-tx, get]
  tx-history            Returns the blockchain transactions involving the Komodo DeFi Framework node's coin address [aliases: history]
  show-priv-key         Returns the private key of the specified coin in a format compatible with coin wallets [aliases: private, private-key]